lennart-finke/knottingham/README.md

  **Heritage**
  ---
 **Knottingham** was inspired by two cool tools for drawing and identifying knots, namely the [Knot Identification Tool](https://joshuahhh.com/projects/kit/) by Joshua Horowitz and [KnotFolio](https://kmill.github.io/knotfolio/index.html) by Kyle Miller.
 For the feature of producing a minimal orthogonal knot diagram, it uses the PyPi Module [spherogram](https://github.com/3-manifolds/Spherogram) after compilation to Webassembly to be compatible with [pyodide](https://github.com/pyodide/pyodide).
 Spherogram is licensed under [GNU-2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.txt).
+For more involved knot invariants using Sage, API calls to [SageCell](https://sagecell.sagemath.org/) are used.
 Knottingham renders with [paper.js](https://github.com/paperjs/paper.js).
 Many thanks to the authors!

- **In the Future**
- ---
-These features are planned:
-*   Redo
-*   Proven Non-Reidemeister Move-Detection
-*   Some more styling options

  **License**
  ---